On equal-input and monotone Markov matrices: Introduction

 A \emph{stationary vector} of $M\in\cM_d$ is any $x\in\PP_d$ with $x M \nts = x$.
 Given $M\nts $, the set of all stationary vectors is convex.
 In fact, it is a subsimplex of $\PP_d$ that can be a singleton set (as for all irreducible $M$) or larger, up to $\PP_d$ itself (for $M\nts =\one$).
 A Markov matrix $M$ is an \emph{idempotent} when $M^2=M$.
 This means that $M$ maps any $x\in\PP_d$ to a stationary vector in one step.
 Except for $M\nts =\one$, any idempotent in $\cM_d$ has minimal polynomial $x (x-1)$.
-In particular, all idempotents in $\cM_d$ are diagonalisable.

-As we shall see, the above two classes of matrices are intimately connected, and several of their properties can be derived and understood interactively.
-In our presentation below, idempotents will play an important role, which is an interesting point that does not seem to have attracted much attention in the past.
-Below, we build on terminology, methods and results from \cite{BS}, which makes a renewed section on preliminaries unnecessary.
-Thus, we immediately continue by recalling some results on equal-input matrices in Section~\ref{sec:ei} and then derive new results on their graded semigroup structure (Proposition~\ref{prop:grading}), their embeddability (Proposition~\ref{prop:ei-embed}) and their multiplicative structure in exponential form (Theorem~\ref{thm:BCH}).
-We note that the latter can be viewed as a non-trivial, explicit version of the Baker--Campbell--Hausdorff (BCH) formula in this case.
+In particular, all idempotents in $\cM_d$ are diagonalisable, {and all but $M=\one$ are singular.} Markov idempotents constitute an interesting subset of the Markov matrices in their own right, {compare \cite[Sec.~1.6]{HM},} but also provide a natural link between equal-input and monotone matrices.
+Indeed, the above two matrix classes are intimately connected, and several of their properties can be derived and understood interactively.
+In our presentation below, idempotents will play an important role, which is an interesting point that does not seem to have attracted {enough} attention in the past.

+The structure of the paper is organised as follows.
+Since we build on terminology, methods and results from \cite{BS}, we feel that a renewed section on preliminaries is unnecessary.
+While we try to make the paper as self-contained as possible, some reference to \cite{BS} is inevitable to avoid duplication.
+Instead, we proceed by recalling and extending some important properties of equal-input matrices in Section~\ref{sec:ei} and then derive new results on their graded semigroup structure (Proposition~\ref{prop:grading}), which provides relevant insight into the properties of such Markov matrices.
+Then, we determine their embeddability (Proposition~\ref{prop:ei-embed}) and their multiplicative structure in exponential form (Theorem~\ref{thm:BCH}).

+The latter can be viewed as a non-trivial, explicit version of the Baker--Campbell--Hausdorff (BCH) formula in this case; see the \textsc{WikipidiA} entry on the BCH formula for a good summary of this tool, which is particularly useful in the context of inhomogeneous Markov chains.
+Beyond the commuting case, where the BCH formula is trivial, we are not aware of many other matrix classes with such a favourable structure, and a better understanding of multiplicatively closed matrix classes is needed; compare \cite{J1, J2} as well as \cite[Ch.~7]{Steel}.

 Then, we turn to the monotone matrices in Section~\ref{sec:monotone}, where we first recall some of their elementary properties and then continue with results on embeddability (Theorem~\ref{thm:monotone-2}) and monotone generators (Proposition~\ref{prop:mon-gen}).
 Throughout the discussion, idempotent matrices will naturally appear, which can be explained by the intrinsic (pseudo{\ts}-)Poissonian structure of infinitely divisible Markov matrices (Proposition~\ref{prop:Pois} and Theorem~\ref{thm:divisible}).
 We consider the case $d=3$ in more detail in Section~\ref{sec:three}, where the embeddability can be decided completely (Proposition~\ref{prop:mon-embed} and Theorem~\ref{thm:drei}), and close with a general uniqueness result (Theorem~\ref{thm:unique} and Corollary~\ref{coro:unique}) and some comments on Markov roots and limiting cases in Section~\ref{sec:unique}.